 - Kia Niro EV

-The Tesla Model S is a ground-breaking vehicle, the first mass-produced long-range EV.
-It’s also considered a luxury vehicle for purposes of Uber Select or Lyft Lux, and may even be eligible for Uber Black.
+The Tesla Model S is a ground-breaking vehicle, their first mass-produced long-range EV.
+It’s also considered a luxury vehicle for purposes of Uber Comfort or Lyft Black and may even be eligible for Uber Black.

-You’ll also enjoy 208-260 miles of range (you can fast charge to 80 percent in about 45 minutes) as well as handling and acceleration on par with $80,000 European-built luxury sedans.
+You’ll also enjoy 320-405 miles of range (you can fast charge up to 200 miles in 15 minutes) as well as handling and acceleration on par with $80,000 European-built luxury sedans.

 One last thing: if you find a pre-2017 and buy it from a private seller, not a dealer, the car may even have transferable free Supercharging for life.
 That’s right, unlike other cars, the Tesla can actually pay for its own fuel—let’s see a Mercedes do that.